Written By Barbara Walters 8/1/2017

 Like responsible dog owners, we took Milo to our vet to be checked out and was deemed to be very healthy.
 We enrolled him in obedience classes to socialize him and teach him good puppy manners.
 He flourished with the love and training he received.

-As directed by our vet, we made sure we stayed up to date on his vaccinations.
+Per our vet, we made sure we stayed up to date on his vaccinations.
 At six months, our vet strongly recommended we put Milo on a flea and tick preventative.
 The scare tactic of possible illness or death due to just one tick bite worked.
-Truly not knowing what the best option was, we asked out vet to make a recommendation and she confidently recommended BRAVECTO telling me it was completely safe and a perfect option that only had to be taken once every three months.
+Truly not knowing what the best option was, we asked out vet to make a recommendation.
+She confidently recommended BRAVECTO telling me it was completely safe and a perfect option that only had to be taken once every three months.

-Trusting my vet, I put Milo on BRAVECTO April, 8, 2016.
+Trusting my vet’s recommendation, I put Milo on BRAVECTO April, 8, 2016.
 That day changed Milo’s life forever.

 Three days after giving the dose, I discovered the Facebook group called DOES BRAVECTO KILL DOGS and was horrified by what I read.
 Stories of dogs dying with more stories of dogs sick and declining.
 I read story after story of death and crippling illness after dogs were given BRAVECTO.
 It was at that point I made the correlation between BRAVECTO and the onset of the seizures and fear engulfed me.
 Would Milo become another statistic?

 Interestingly, I noticed the membership of this group was 28,ooo